Guide to mortgages for ex-local authority houses and flats

 - Unusual construction such as concrete or prefab can be more common in ex-council homes, so check for potentially unmortgageble problems before making your offer

-- Call London & Country on 0800-073-1959 or request a call back for fee-free advice on all types of ex-local authority property
+- You could speak with a mortgage adviser for advice on all types of ex-local authority property

 Buying ex-local authority houses or council homes might offer good value, but have you considered the implications for your mortgage application?